A degree in sports coaching could see you working in diverse settings, from professional sports clubs to primary schools and prisons

 Further study

-After your degree, depending on your career plan, you might need to complete a postgraduate or professional qualification.
-If you're keen to coach a specific sport, the National Governing Body (NGB) for that sport will have a list of recommended coaching badges you'll need to help you progress.
+If you're keen to coach a specific sport, the National Governing Body (NGB) for that sport will have a list of recommended coaching qualifications you'll need to help you progress.
 Some of these may be available during your degree.

-If you want to coach disabled sport, some specialist courses are available, through organisations such as Disability Sports Coach.
+If you want to coach disabled sport, some specialist courses are available through organisations such as Disability Sports Coach.

 For more information on further study and to find a course that interests you, see Masters degrees and search for postgraduate courses in sport coaching.